Configuration

 RAM Limit

 “Ram limit” determines how many gigabytes of RAM have to be available before MAGS starts a new backup session.
-In constrained environments with limited resources, we recommend to use low setting like 1 or 2 in order to allow the SPECTRUM PROTECT clients started by MAGS to use as much RAM as possible.
+In constrained environments with limited resources, we recommend to use low setting like 1 or 2 in order to allow the STORAGE PROTECT clients started by MAGS to use as much RAM as possible.
 As a rule of thumb, it may be a good idea to start with 10% of the physical memory the machine has and adjust this value up or down depending on experience and performance.

 Note